Skip to main content

 Who Can Manage SSO

-• Admin role in the organization
+• The Admin role in the organization.

-• Business or Enterprise plan
+• A Business or Enterprise subscription.

 What End Users See